Parallels (Star Trek: The Next Generation): Plot

-After competing in a bat'leth tournament on the planet Forcas III, Lieutenant Worf returns to the Enterprise and is treated to a surprise birthday party, much to his annoyance.
-As he attends the party, he starts to notice subtle changes, such as the flavor of the cake changing, and a painting given to him by Data appearing on a different wall.
-The changes start to become more pronounced; as a Cardassian vessel attacks the Enterprise, unfamiliar controls result in Worf failing to raise the shields, leading to the death of Geordi La Forge.
-Despite retaining his initial memories, Worf has no evidence that reality has changed, and his own personal logs support the stories given by the other crew members.
-Other major changes occur: Riker is captain of the Enterprise in a reality wherein Picard was killed by the Borg, the Bajorans became the oppressors of the Cardassians and enemies of the Federation, Wesley Crusher is a lieutenant on the Enterprise, Alyssa Ogawa is the chief medical officer, and Worf finds himself married to Deanna Troi.
+After a bat'leth tournament, Lieutenant Worf returns to the Enterprise and a surprise birthday party.
+He starts noticing subtle changes; the flavor of the cake changes, and a painting given to him by Data appears on a different wall.
+The changes become more pronounced; as a Cardassian vessel attacks the Enterprise, unfamiliar controls result in Worf failing to raise the shields, leading to the death of Geordi La Forge.
+Despite retaining his memories, Worf has no evidence that reality has changed, and his logs support the stories given by the other crew members.
+Other major changes occur: Riker is captain of the Enterprise in a reality wherein Picard was killed by the Borg, the Bajorans became the oppressors of the Cardassians and enemies of the Federation, Wesley Crusher is a lieutenant on the Enterprise, Alyssa Ogawa is the chief medical officer, and Worf is married to Deanna Troi.